 Blanco Gardens encompasses 296 acres on the south side of the City of San Marcos, entirely within Hays County.
 The area has about 4,500 residents, or 6.5% of the total City population of 68,5781.
 Blanco Gardens is bound by Interstate 35 on the north, River Road on the south, State Highway 80 on the east, and the San Marcos River, Cape Road, and another portion of River Road on the west.
-The neighborhood includes areas with medium-density multifamily, low-density single-family homes, and multiple commercial, retail, and recreational uses.
+The neighborhood includes areas with multifamily complexes, single-family homes, and multiple commercial, retail, and recreational uses.